GregWoods/gregwoods.github.io/_posts/2012-01-30-simple-video-editing-part-ii-it-really-is-never-simple.md

 categories:
   - VideoEditing
 ---
-So&#8230; I tried what feels like a hack to get my MP4 video to open in VirtualDub.
+So...
+I tried what feels like a hack to get my MP4 video to open in VirtualDub.

 Two problems now present themselves